NAIL FUNGUS ON TOES AND FINGERS

 There is often discoloration of the nail, starting from the front edge area.
 In the course of the disease, the nail plate becomes brittle and thickened.
 The surrounding skin is often reddened and the areas between the toes usually slightly moist with small tears in the skin.
 Often several nails are affected.
 Book an appointment

 Because nail fungus does not heal by itself and affect other healthy nails, you should seek medical help as soon as possible.
 Nail fungus needs to be treated as part of a holistic approach by a dermatologist.
 It is also important to treat affected skin to prevent a new infection.
-The exact fungal species can be confirmed by a fungal culture.
-Once a fungal culture is identified, resistance to certain drugs can be established and the ideal therapy can be initiated.
+The exact fungal species can be confirmed by a fungal culture in a laboratory.
+Once a fungal culture is identified after up to 6 weeks, resistance to certain drugs can be established and the ideal therapy can be initiated.

 But there are also other diseases that at first may look like a nail fungus.
 Certain malformations or deformities as well injuries to the nail can lead to a similar picture.
 A common subform of psoriasis is nail psoriasis which can clinically present similar to a nail fungus.